graindt/swift-bug/NETWORK_FEATURE.md

 # Network Request Capturing Feature

-This document describes the network request capturing functionality added to the Chrome Bug Reporter extension.
+This document describes the network request capturing functionality added to the Swift Bug extension.

 ## Overview